DavaughnHoots/energy-audit-tool-backend/README.md

 **Definition**: The seasonal adjustment factor accounts for variations in energy consumption due to seasonal changes, such as heating in winter or cooling in summer.

-**Importance**: Adjusting for seasonal factors provides a more accurate representation of energy usage patterns and helps in planning energy-saving measures.
+**Importance**: Adjusting for seasonal factors provides a more accurate representation of energy usage patterns and helps plan energy-saving measures.

 **Resources**:
 - [Seasonal Energy Consumption Analysis](https://www.energy.gov/eere/buildings/articles/seasonal-energy-consumption-analysis)